 What is the difference between Incremental and Iterative Software Development Processes?

 People get these two intermixed but there are some differences between them.
 For instance, in the incremental model, software development process methodologies are segmented into small, manageable portions called increments.
 Based on the quality of the previous version of each increment, steps-wise improvements are made.
 However, in an iterative method, each cycle performs a systematic repetition of software development processes.
 Meaning, that software development happens one after another iteration.
 It continues until the achievement of an optimal version of the product.
+Both models are complementary in character.
+Using them together is an ideal software development approach to achieve project deliverables.

 - It allows for early detection of design issues and encourages customer feedback, leading to better final products.